-Section 4.3 • Termination of Appointment
+Section 4.3 - Termination of Appointment

 Termination of a faculty member with tenure, extended contract, term tenure contract, one (1) year, or conditional appointment before the end of the specified term may be effected by the university only for cause, which shall include but not be limited to financial exigency, neglect of duty, incompetence, academic misconduct, dishonesty, violation of the university's conflict of interest policy, sexual harassment, a pattern of willful non-collegiality, harassing or discriminatory behavior, or moral turpitude.
-Any such offense will be considered adequate cause for dismissal only if it is serious and either (a) relates directly and substantially to the fitness of the faculty member in his/her professional capacity; or (b) is of such a nature that it would bring severe injury or discredit to the university.
+Any such offense will be considered adequate cause for dismissal only if it is serious and either (a) relates directly and substantially to the fitness of the faculty member in his/her professional capacity, or (b) is of such a nature that it would bring severe injury or discredit to the university.

-- 1. Dismissal of a faculty member will be preceded by: - Discussion between the faculty member and appropriate administrative officers, looking toward a mutual settlement; - b.
+- 1. Dismissal of a faculty member will be preceded by: - a.
+Discussion between the faculty member and appropriate administrative officers, looking toward a mutual settlement; - b.
 A written notice of termination including a statement of charges, framed with reasonable detail by the provost or delegated representative, being presented to the faculty member. - 2.
-The faculty member may appeal the termination by a written request for a hearing by the Professional Affairs Review Board (PARB) filed within ten (10) working days after the date of the formal notice of termination.
+The faculty member may appeal the termination via a written request for a hearing by the Professional Affairs Review Board (PARB) filed within ten (10) business days after the date of the formal notice of termination.
 The written request is filed with the faculty moderator (or in his/her absence or apparent conflict of interest, the moderator-elect or the vice moderator).
-Within ten (10) working days after receipt of the request, the moderator (or moderator designee) will select five (5) PARB members to constitute a hearing board.
-PARB shall consult with the Office of the Provost in selecting members of the hearing board, and shall ensure that no member of the hearing board has a conflict of interest.\ PARB shall also set a date for a hearing, which will be scheduled within twenty (20) working days from the date of the notice of appeal.
-However, time limits may be extended by the PARB chair of the faculty member's case or moderator (or moderator designee) upon presentation of good cause.
+Within ten (10) business days after receipt of the request, the moderator (or moderator designee) will convene the hearing panel.
+The PARB shall consult with the Office of the Provost in selecting members of the hearing board and shall ensure that no member of the hearing board has a conflict of interest.1 The PARB shall also set a date for a hearing, which will be scheduled within twenty (20) business days from the date of the notice of appeal.
+However, time limits may be extended by the PARB chair of the faculty member's case or moderator (or moderator designee) upon presentation of good cause. - 3.
+Prior to the hearing, on a date specified by the PARB chair, the parties shall provide the PARB with witness lists and relevant documents, along with a summary of testimony expected from each witness.
+The PARB chair shall provide all this information to the other party.